 In Merlo’s bicycle maintenance class, students don’t just learn about gears, chains, and brakes — they learn how to solve problems, work as a team, and take pride in building something with their own hands.
 The class has quickly become one of Merlo’s most engaging and popular electives, giving students a chance to connect practical STEM skills with everyday life.
 BEF and donors supported Merlo last year by providing two professional tool kits, but students must wait their turn to use the tools.
 This slows down learning and limits the hands-on experience that makes the class so powerful.

-The solution is simple and impactful: we hope to support Merlo by helping to purchase two additional Park Tool PK-5 Professional Bicycle Tool Kits — the same durable, industry-standard kits already in use.
-With these additional sets, we can double the number of students working simultaneously, giving everyone more time to learn, practice, and grow their skills safely and confidently.
+The solution is simple and impactful, and our BEF donors came through for us!
+We have now been able to purchase one additional Park Tool PK-5 Professional Bicycle Tool Kits — the same durable, industry-standard kits already in use.
+With this additional set, we can increase the number of students working simultaneously, giving everyone more time to learn, practice, and grow their skills safely and confidently.
 Our donors put real tools into the hands of students, empowering them to think critically, problem-solve, and gain practical mechanical experience that can open doors to future careers.
+Together, we keep Merlo’s program — and students — rolling forward.

 Share: